newcodave/kernel/README.md

 # Optimism RetroPGF 4 Note

-Kernel is a modular smart contract acount developed by the amazing ZeroDev - Juniper does not develop or maintain this contract in any way (other than reporting bugs).
+Kernel (original repo here: https://github.com/zerodevapp/kernel) is a modular smart contract acount developed by the amazing ZeroDev - Juniper does not develop or maintain this contract in any way (other than reporting bugs).

 The whole point of Kernel is that a common set of battle tested contracts can be used by multiple projects, with the application developer simply implementing plugins or calling into the Kernel contract.

 Juniper is not claiming credit for these contracts in any way, shape or form.
 This fork solely exists as documentation for RetroPGF 4 as it is the source code for the contracts we use.

 -- David Young, 5 June 2024